liamwh/Veloxide/README.md

 ### In-progress

 - [ ] Add [OPA](https://www.openpolicyagent.org/) + [Envoy](https://www.envoyproxy.io/) for authorization example
-- [ ] Implement CQRS and the concepts of aggregates, entities, domain events and commands.
 - [ ] Make todo "completed" field an enum instead of bool for demonstrative purposes
 - [ ] Add a project model with a has-many relationship to the todo model

 ### Endpoints

-- [ ] Consider using [born](https://docs.rs/born/latest/born/) for struct generation to implement different read and write models
 - [ ] Clean up error handling and propagation from domain layer to presentation layer
-- [ ] Don't post a TODO ID in request body, get a UUID assigned
 - [ ] Include functionality to generically search by any property via the API

 ### Testing